-Believe it or not people will quickly judge you by the looks of your teeth and that is why it is always important that you keep them clean and nice looking or you will end up being the dirty mouthed one.
+Believe it or not, people will quickly judge you by the looks of your teeth and that is why it is always important that you keep them clean and nice looking or you will end up being the dirty mouthed one.

 You have two options when it comes to the brush you are going to use; electric or ordinary ones.

 Ordinary toothbrushes are readily available and cheap but are not as good as their electric counterparts.
-Electric toothbrushes are much superior in many aspects and dentists advice that you get yourself one.
+Electric toothbrushes are much superior in many aspects and dentists advise that you get yourself one.
 They may be damn expensive but you can’t overemphasize on their quality and the good things they can do for your teeth.

-So while it’s important you to have a good toothbrush, we’ve compiled what we hope to be some very helpful electric toothbrush reviews to aid you in making a decision about which one is right for you.
+So while it’s important you have a good toothbrush, we’ve compiled what we hope to be some very helpful electric toothbrush reviews to aid you in making a decision about which one is right for you.

 The Top 5 Best Electric Toothbrushes of 2017: